HazardCreative/RotorHazard-Class-Rank-Best-X-Laps/README.md

 # RotorHazard Class Rank: Best X Laps
 "Best X Laps (Average)" class ranking plugin for RotorHazard

+Ranks pilots according to the best X laps recorded across the entire class.
+Pilots not reaching X total laps are ranked by number of laps completed and then by time.

 ## Installation

-Copy the `class_rank_best_x_laps` plugin into the `src/server/plugins` directory in your RotorHazard install.
-Start RotorHazard.
+Install through the "Community Plugins" area within RotorHazard.
+Alternately, or for earlier versions, copy the `class_rank_best_x_laps` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.

-If installation is successful, the RotorHazard log will contain the message `Loaded plugin module class_rank_best_x_laps` at startup.

 ## Usage